hivellm/gov/teams/teams/README.md

 ## 📖 **Overview**

-This directory contains detailed documentation for each specialized team in the CMMV-Hive project.
+This directory contains detailed documentation for each specialized team in the HiveLLM project.
 Each team has its own comprehensive file with mission, goals, responsibilities, meeting schedules, and participation guidelines.

 ---